leegee/test-react-openlayers-ufo/README.md

 ### Installing and Accessing the DB

-There is a dump of the current state of the PostGIS database: [./data/norge/pg-dump/](./data/norge/pg-dump/) - install the usual way with `psql < dump.sh`.
+There is a dump of the current state of the PostGIS databases: see [./data](./data)

-Configuration access options in hard-coded  in [the global config](./packages/config/): PG access tries the usual PG environment varirables, but of course this should (and will) be upgraded to use `.env` files.
+Configuration of access options via env vars, defaults hard-coded in [the global config](./packages/config/): PG access tries the usual PG environment varirables, but of course this should (and will) be upgraded to use `.env` files.

-Soem work has been done to port to MySQL, but the big `update.sql` has yet to be tackled.
+Some work has been done to port to MySQL, but the big `update.sql` has yet to be tackled.

 Location data is stored in EPSG:3857 for speed, with the API accepting EPSG:4326/WGS84 for legibility.